|SUMMER LONG TERM HORSE RENTAL RATES (SUBJECT TO CHANGE WITHOUT NOTICE):||Per Horse|

 IN CASE OF NATURAL DISASTER, PHYSICAL HARM, OR OTHER LIFE-THREATENING EMERGENCIES, call 911.

 To arrange for return of your horses: Call the Sombrero phone number on your contract to notify a horse pick up is needed.
 Return horse to location that it was dropped off at.
 STAY with horse until Sombrero Ranches, Inc. arrives.
+DO NOT abandon your horse.

 - HOW TO RESERVE YOUR HORSES